salcedoe/MtMdocs/docs/matlabBasics/Cell.md

         {0×0 double } % empty array
     ```

     As you can see, what we get is a cell array with six different rows and one column.
-In each row, there is different array of varying dimensions  including one empty array
+In each row, there is a different array of varying dimensions, including one empty array.

 ---